Lou Henson Award

-The Lou Henson Award is an award given annually by CollegeInsider.com to the most outstanding mid-major men's college basketball player in NCAA Division I competition.
-The award, established in 2010, is named for legendary Illinois Fighting Illini head coach Lou Henson.
-Henson, who also coached at Hardin–Simmons and New Mexico State, compiled 779 all-time wins.
+The Lou Henson Award is an award given annually by Collegeinsider.com to the most outstanding mid-major men's college basketball player in NCAA Division I competition.
+The award, established in 2010, is named for esteemed men's college basketball head coach Lou Henson.
+Henson, who coached at Hardin–Simmons, New Mexico State, and Illinois, compiled 779 all-time wins.
 He is in the top 10 of NCAA coaching wins in men's basketball history.